 Express generosity with your own International Merit Box kit, translated into eleven different languages–click here for the list

 Generosity in Action Worldwide

-In order to cultivate generosity as part of a daily practice, as well as foster an international spirit of harmony and cohesion amongst the FPMT community, FPMT International Office is happy to present the International Merit Box Project.
-The original Merit Box Project began in 2001, and every year thousands of dollars are collected from FPMT students, centers and projects worldwide, and disbursed through grants to eligible FPMT projects and initiatives.
+The International Merit Box Project was created in order to cultivate generosity as part of a daily practice, as well as foster an international spirit of harmony and cohesion amongst the FPMT community.
+The Project began in 2001, and every year offerings are collected from FPMT students, centers and projects worldwide.
+To date, almost US$1,000,000 in Merit Box offerings have been disbursed through grants to eligible Dharma projects and initiatives.

 - Tagged: donate, fpmt grants, fpmt projects, generosity, grants, lama zopa rinpoche, merit box, merit box grants, merit box practice, support